 Note that $a_i+b_i+c_i=|\nbr{i}|$.
 By using the definition of $\sigma_{\lambda;i}(\bstate{0})$ as in \cref{eq: def mui sigmai}, we get

 where, in the last equality, we used that by definition $\bar\mu_i := \frac{1}{D_{ii}} \sum_{ j \in V } W_{ij} \state{0}_j$.
 This concludes the proof. \end{proof}

-In the next proposition we analyze the nonlinear effect to the dynamics, which depends on the quantities $\sigma_{\lambda;i}(\bstate{0})$ defined in \cref{eq: def mui sigmai}.
-In particular, we show that $P^t\bstate{1}$ converges to a value which is multiplicatively shifted with respect to the convergence value of $P^t\bstate{0}$, as effect of the nonlinear contribution.
+In the next proposition, we analyze the nonlinear effect on the dynamics, which depends on the quantities $\sigma_{\lambda;i}(\bstate{0})$ defined in \cref{eq: def mui sigmai}.
+In particular, we show that $P^t\bstate{1}$ converges to a value that is multiplicatively shifted with respect to the convergence value of $P^t\bstate{0}$, as an effect of the nonlinear contribution.

 \begin{proposition}[Multiplicative shift as a nonlinear effect] Let $i\in V$ and let $\bstate{0} \in \{-1,+1\}^n$.
 For any $\lambda\in (-1/2,1/2)$, let $\sigma_{\lambda;i}(\bstate{0})$ as in \cref{eq: def mui sigmai}.
 We define